A248/DazzleConf/docs/Getting-Started.md

 **Relocation**

-Relocating `space.arim.dazzleconf` is critical.
+Relocating `space.arim.dazzleconf` is critical in some environments.
-Since version 2.0, this is the only namespace you have to relocate.

-**Transitive Dependencies**

-Since version 2.0, DazzleConf artifacts no longer expose you to third-party dependencies.
+If you fail to relocate, your software can conflict with other software that also shades the same library.
+This is relevant for plugin environments (e.g. Bukkit plugins) where multiple Java programs are expected to work together in harmony.

+**DazzleConf versions before 2.0**

-However, if you're still using version 1.x of the library, there may be additional transitive dependencies.
-It is your responsibility to handle them.
+If you're still using version 1.x of the library, there are additional transitive dependencies.
+They should also be shaded and/or relocated, and it is your responsibility to handle them.
+For example, `dazzleconf-ext-gson` depends on the Gson library, and it's your decision how to satisfy this dependency.